Southern Sun Hotels: History

 In 2014, after 45 years, SABMiller disposed of its stake in the group and the investment was placed in the local and international market.
 Southern Sun Abu Dhabi opened in the same year.

 In 2015 construction began on the 500 room SunSquare and StayEasy hotel complex in the Cape Town City Bowl.
 In 2016 the group began managing Crowne Plaza Rosebank and Holiday Inn Sandton.
 In June 2019 the business unbundled into separate hotel and gaming interests.
 This resulted in Tsogo Sun Hotels (now Southern Sun) and Tsogo Sun Gaming being separately listed on the JSE.

-In February 2022 Hospitality Property Fund delisted from the JSE and became a wholly owned subsidiary of Tsogo Sun Hotels.
+In February 2022 Hospitality Property Fund delisted from the JSE and became a wholly owned subsidiary of Southern Sun (previously known as Tsogo Sun Hotels).

 In May 2022 Tsogo Sun Hotels rebranded back to Southern Sun and in August of the same year the JSE listing changed to SSU completing the rebranding process.

 Brands

-Southern Sun operates six hotel brands and eight individually branded luxury properties.
+Southern Sun operates six hotel brands and eight individually-branded luxury properties.